anyaevostinar/anyaevostinar.github.io/classes/208-f25/lab-pointers.md

 ## Submission
 You can submit your completed `swap.c` and `calculate.c` to the assignment on Moodle for an extra engagement credit.

+## Extra
+If you finish the lab early, you can work on your homework and revisions.

+You can also check out [this blog post](https://jvns.ca/blog/2021/05/17/how-to-look-at-the-stack-in-gdb/) that has some more fun things to do with GDB to see how things are stored in memory.
+We'll be doing a lot more of this in the coming weeks!